Sharma-IT/password-generator/README.md

 # Password Generator

 A Lightweight and easy-to-use CLI Password Generator.
 This open-source password generator provides a simple yet powerful command-line interface for generating strong and cryptographically randomised passwords for PCs running Windows, Linux and/or macOS.
-With its focus on performance, security, and usability, this password generator enables anyone to conveniently and quickly create strong passwords whether or not they use a password manager.
+With it's focus on performance, security, and usability, this password generator enables anyone to conveniently and quickly create strong passwords whether or not they use a password manager.

 # Table of Contents